SamAlexMunro/OriginTechTask/tech-test/README.md

 # TechTest

-This project was part of Origins technical test - https://github.com/OriginMarkets/angular8TechnicalTest
+This project was part of Origins technical test

+The basic spec was as follows

+- 3 Hour timebox
+- Create a TODO app with the following functionality;
+ - Add/Edit/Delete todo items
+ - Mark todo item as done
+ - Ability to filter items

-## Setup
+# Setup

-1 - run `npm install`
+1 - run `cd tech-test`

-2 - run `npm run server`
+2 - run `npm install`

 3 - run `npm start`